cp2004/Octoprint-Upgrade-To-Py3/README.md

 Please open an issue if you find something wrong, or have a feature request.
 If you would like to make a PR, please do so against the `devel` branch as `master` is downloaded by users and I don't want changes that accidentally break something!
 If your are making a PR for a feature, please open an issue first as there may be other plans in the pipeline that would be disruptive to development

-## TODO
-Add github action to test the install....
-WIP